SaiyanGonzalez01/Minecraft-Old-School/README.md

 ### Warning!
 This project is not Chromebook-friendly!

-Unless you put your video settings on low and fast, then it would chrombook-friendly.
+Unless you put your video settings on low and fast and disable particles printing and clouds, then it would be chrombook-friendly.
 What I mean by that is that Peyton's Eaglercraft Beta 1.7.3 is really laggy on chromebooks.
 This is because its single-threaded, and not like newer versions which use web workers to load chunks and more.
 I recommend using medium to high end computers to play.
+However day by day it is slowly becoming more Chromebook-friendly!

 ### Compiling